hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_3d_printed_ob_f1a610d8-a31e-4bed-baec-266628437b69-0_1.content.md

 ## Contact Us

-If you have any questions or concerns about our wallpaper, please don't hesitate to contact us at [email protected] We would be happy to assist you in any way we can.
+If you have any questions or concerns about our wallpaper, please don't hesitate to contact us at me@pavolhejny.com We would be happy to assist you in any way we can.

 Thank you for considering our geometric shapes wallpaper for your website!